syncfusion-content/js-api-docs/api/js/ejSpreadsheet.md

 ### refreshSpreadsheet()
 {:#methods:refreshspreadsheet}
-This method is used to refresh the Spreadsheet.
+This method is used to refresh the Spreadsheet element based on the page layout.

 #### Example
 {% highlight html %}